vsrinivas/fuchsia/docs/reference/kernel/kernel_cmdline.md

 pressure state, in addition to the default behavior, which is to evict at the Critical and OOM states.

+## kernel.portobserver.reserve-pages=\<num>

+Specifies the number of pages per CPU to reserve for port observer (async wait) allocations.
+Higher values reduce contention on the PMM when the system is under load at the cost of using more memory when the system is idle.

 ## kernel.root-job.behavior=\<string>

 This option specifies what action the kernel should take when the root job is